Early Education & Care

 Young Adult Support Programs

-We provide intensive, culturally responsive, trauma-informed prevention and intervention services including, wraparound care and mental/behavioral health support.
+The HEAL Center provides intensive, culturally responsive, trauma-informed prevention and intervention services including, wraparound care and mental/behavioral health support.
 The HEAL Center is strategically neighborhood-based and functions as a community mobilization and healing space.
 Our Sankofa Day Program is an engaging curriculum that aims to empower young adults to begin healing and recovering from community violence.
-The HEAL Center intends to guide New Bedford youth in exercising their own voice and power by embracing their strengths and leadership abilities.
-With a transformative approach, our participants’ challenges and struggles serve as steppingstones to creating a more resilient, caring, and just city.

 Youth & Family Services

-We meet youth and families “where they’re at.”
-Where youth violence and other high-risk behaviors are often linked with lack of hope for a better life, we provide activities that widen experience and cultivate a sense of possibility and opportunity.
+We meet youth and families where they’re at, providing activities that widen experience and cultivate a sense of possibility and opportunity.
 We recognize that facilitating a youth’s growth often entails overcoming their mistrust from adverse contact with systems.
 Further, some youth require more intensive, long-term support as they overcome mental health problems, past trauma, and educational and life skill deficits.
 Built into our programs are different levels and kinds of support, including “24/7” availability; after-hours intercession in a family conflict has often staved off out-of-home placements that would remove youth from their biological, adoptive, or foster homes, schools, and community.
 A key principle of wraparound is that it is unconditional; if interventions are not achieving the desired outcomes, we regroup with the youth and family to try another strategy.

 Family Actualization, Support, and Empowerment (FASE)